Best in Manufacturing – February 09, 2021

 With the rising of local brands, some well-known foreign brands are losing some market share.
 Since social media platforms are becoming a much more powerful promotion tool, winning social media is halfway winning the market.
 Analysts pointed out that the loss in social media popularity is the reason for the loss in market share.

 For example, on a Twitter-like microblogging platform Weibo, analysts will make a list of the top 30 sales for Alibaba's Singles Day event each year.
-In 2020’s list, casualwear seller Uniqlo and beauty giant Shiseido are the only Japanese brands who are listed.
+In 2020’s list, casualwear seller Uniqlo and beauty giant Shiseido are the only Japanese brands that are listed.

 Ranking 9th and 29th place in 2020, these two brands slipped from the year-earlier No. 8 and No. 21, which meant they have been mentioned less frequently by Weibo users.
 And thus, prospects will turn to buy the products which have been recommended more.